neoc-lang/NeOC/goals.md

 ## patterns

-while regex support sounds nice the standards of which there are many are a mess and as such making chosing one difficult. with the c abi pcre2 can be used but for native support the ideal situation would be to have a context free grammar to achieve a similar purpose.
+while regex support sounds nice the standards of which there are many are a mess and as such making choosing one difficult. with the c abi pcre2 can be used but for native support the ideal situation would be to have a context free grammar to achieve a similar purpose.

 ## higher order math

-TODO eva expand uppon this
+TODO eva expand upon this

 ## LINQ and native sql